cnnrrss/ten-x-coder/frameworks/aws/Athena.md

     - Central metadata store available throughout your AWS account
     - Integrated with the ETL and data discovery features of AWS Glue.

+### Permissions

+To run queries in Athena, you must have the appropriate permissions for:
+- Athena actions
+- The Amazon S3 locations where the underlying data is stored that you are going to query in Athena
+- The resources that you store in AWS Glue Data Catalog, such as databases and tables, tat you are going to query in Athena
+- The encrypted metadata in the AWS Glue Data Catalog (if you migrated to using that metadata in Athena and the metadata is encrypted)

+### Encryption Types
+- SSE-KMS, CSE-KMS or SSE-S3